• Skip to primary navigation

 Jump to Recipe

 A traditional Italian pie, Torta della Nonna is excellent for desserts or snacks.
-A perfect balance of creamy and sweet in every bite — serve it with coffee, tea, or even wine!
+A perfect balance of creamy and sweet in every bite — Nonna Pie is great with coffee, tea, or even wine!

 An overhead shot of a freshly baked Torta della Nonna, cooling on a rack.